Dalvir Singh: Higher Command

 After leading operations in Sri Lanka as a Commanding Officer, Dalvir Singh also served as Brigade Commander (Field & CI), Sub Area Commander (J&K), Deputy.
 Director General (Special Ops), Division Commander in OP Rakshak & OP Parakram.
 He also commanded the elite 52 SAG of National Security Guards, as well as the Counter Insurgency Kilo Force of Rashtriya Rifles which handle Kupwara, Baramulla and Srinagar regions.
 He also headed India's Territorial Army as its Additional Director General.

 Dalvir Singh is also credited as one of the core officers who set up and modernized the training strategies for National Security Guards.
 He is also credited for raising the training standards of the Territorial Army (India) while he served as its Additional Director General.

-Dalvir Singh finally retired at the rank of Major General even though he was approved for the rank of Lieutenant General, due to personal reasons in 2004.
+Dalvir Singh finally retired at the rank of Major General even though he was approved for the rank of Lieutenant General, for personal reasons in 2004.